rmanjunadh/Electoral-Bonds-/README.md

-# Electoral-Bonds-
+# Electoral-Bonds 2024
-Explore the repository to get the detail understanding about the SQL and joins in SQL
+Explore the repository to get a detailed understanding of the SQL and joins in SQL.